EXPLAINER: How Trump’s second impeachment trial will work

 While Belknap was eventually acquitted, the Senate held a full trial.
 And this time, the House impeached Trump while he was still president, seven days before Biden’s inauguration.

-If Trump were convicted, the Senate would take a second vote to bar him from holding office again, Schumer said Monday.
-Democrats feel that would be an appropriate punishment.
+If Trump were convicted, the Senate could take a second vote to bar him from holding office again.
+Democrats feel that would be an appropriate punishment after he told the angry mob of his supporters to “fight like hell” to overturn his election defeat.

-In response to GOP efforts to dismiss the trial, Democrats argue that there should not be a “January exception” for presidents who commit impeachable offenses just before they leave office.
+Democrats also argue that there should not be a “January exception” for presidents who commit impeachable offenses just before they leave office.
 They say the trial is necessary not only to hold Trump properly accountable but also so they can deal with what happened and move forward.

 HOW IS THIS TRIAL DIFFERENT FROM TRUMP’S FIRST TRIAL?